 Digital shopping cart abandonment is a big problem for online retailers.
-This happens when a user initiates a check out process on your online store but abandons the page before completing the purchase.
+This happens when a user initiates a check-out process on your online store but abandons the page before completing the purchase.
 So any product that was put in the cart but not purchased by the customer will be considered as “abandoned”.

 The cart abandonment rate (CAR) is a crucial metric that sellers should observe consistently.
 It’s important to understand why users are not going through with purchases, and how you can tackle such an issue.
-There may be aspects of your checkout process that customers find to be a hassle which you can change to reduce cart abandonment.
+There may be aspects of your checkout process that customers find to be a hassle that you can change to reduce cart abandonment.

 Is cart abandonment bad?

-For an ecommerce store, cart abandonment is the brick-and-mortar equivalent of someone picking up a bunch of things, waiting in line at the checkout counter, and deciding they no longer want to buy the things.
+For an eCommerce store, cart abandonment is the brick-and-mortar equivalent of someone picking up a bunch of things, waiting in line at the checkout counter, and deciding they no longer want to buy the things.
 So they put the products back and walk out of the store without making a single purchase.